oceanprotocol/docs/core-concepts/datanft-and-datatoken.md

 ### TemplateIds

 Each data NFT or a datatoken is cloned from pre-defined template contracts.
 The _templateId_ parameter refers to the template from which a data NFT or datatoken is created.
 The templateId can be set while creating data NFT/datatoken.
 The templateId is stored in the code of the smart contract and can be retrived using `getId()` function.
-Currently, Ocean protocol supports 1 template type for dataNFT and 2 template variants for datatokens, namely: **regular template** and **enterprise template**.
+Currently, Ocean protocol supports 1 template type for data NFT and 2 template variants for datatokens, namely: **regular template** and **enterprise template**.
 Each template supports the same interfaces but differs in the underlying implementation and can have additional features.

 The only data NFT template currently available has templateId `1` and the source code is available [here](https://github.com/oceanprotocol/contracts/blob/v4main/contracts/templates/ERC721Template.sol).